csps-efpc/regkg-rcreg/front-end/README.md

 Run `DOCKER_BUILDKIT=1 docker build --file Dockerfile --output build .` to build the project.

+Following the build, the static HTML files will be output in the `build` folder.

 ## Setup

 Before running the scripts with the project, you must first download the requirements listed in package.json.